Developing the Vast Silver Deposits of Latin America

 Robert A. Archer, P.Geo–Director

-Robert A. Archer is a co-founder of Great Panther Silver Ltd and served as president and chief executive officer from 2004 until he stepped down in August, 2017.
-He has more than 35 years’ experience in the mining industry, working for mining companies throughout North America, including Newmont Exploration of Canada Ltd, Rio Algom Exploration Inc, Placer Dome Canada Ltd and Noranda Exploration Inc. From 1996 to 2004, he held several senior management positions in the junior mining sector, leading to his role with Great Panther Silver.
+Robert A. Archer is a co-founder of Great Panther Mining and served as president and chief executive officer from 2004 until he stepped down in August, 2017.
+He has more than 35 years’ experience in the mining industry, working for mining companies throughout North America, including Newmont Exploration of Canada Ltd, Rio Algom Exploration Inc, Placer Dome Canada Ltd and Noranda Exploration Inc. From 1996 to 2004, he held several senior management positions in the junior mining sector, leading to his role with Great Panther Mining.
 He is a Professional Geologist and holds an Honors BSc from Laurentian University in Sudbury, Ontario.

 John Jennings, MBA, CFA–Director